yongquan-qu/SLAMS/README.md

 # SLAMS: Score-based Latent Assimilation in Multimodal Setting

 We recast data assimilation in multimodal setting using deep generative framework.
-In particular, we implement __latent score-based diffusion model__ where we project the heterogeneous states and observations into a __unified latent space__ where the forward and reverse conditional diffusion processes take place.
+In particular, we implement __latent score-based diffusion model__, extending previous work by Rozet, F., & Louppe, G. [[code](https://github.com/francois-rozet/sda), [paper](https://arxiv.org/abs/2306.10574)], where we further project the heterogeneous states and observations into a __unified latent space__ where the forward and reverse conditional diffusion processes take place.
 Through varying ablation study, given coarse, noisy, and sparse conditioning inputs, we find our method to be robust and physically consistent.

 Paper: https://arxiv.org/abs/2404.06665